 - 1. Ec/SS 11 a, Ec 15, Ec 121 ab, Ec 122, and Ec 126 ab - 2.
-Ma 112 a, or CS/SS 142 a - 3.
+Ma 112 a, or CS/SS 142a - 3.
 45 additional units of advanced economics and social science courses (not including Business Economics and Management).
-Students may take AMa 181 abc in partial fulfillment of this requirement.

-- 4. 45 units of science, mathematics, and engineering courses.
-This requirement cannot be satisfied by APh 3, APh 4, APh 9, Bi 2, Ch 3, ChE 10, E 5, EE 4, EE 5, EE 10, Gr 1, CS 10, MS 4, Ph 3, Ph 4, or Ph 10.
-These courses are excluded because either they are freshman laboratory courses or they are courses primarily for freshmen, graded on a pass/fail basis, and not serving as prerequisites for more advanced courses.
+Students may take AMa 181 abc in partial fulfillment of this requirement. - 4.
+45 units of science, mathematics, and engineering courses.
+This requirement cannot be satisfied by freshman laboratory courses or courses primarily for freshmen, graded on a pass/fail basis, and not serving as prerequisites for more advanced courses.
 The courses Ay 1, Bi 1, Env 1, and Ge 1 may be taken to satisfy this requirement only if taken after the freshman year.
-Note: AMa 181 abc may count towards either this requirement or the economics electives requirement, but not towards both. - 5.
+Note: AMa 181 abc may count toward either this requirement or the economics electives requirement, but not toward both. - 5.
 Passing grades must be earned in a total of 516 units, including courses listed above.